MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementEntitlementManagementRoleEligibilityScheduleRequestAppScope.md

 Read-only property with details of the app-specific scope when the role eligibility is scoped to an app.
 Nullable.
 Supports $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequestAppScope](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequestAppScope?view=graph-powershell-1.0)

 ## SYNTAX